redsolver/skyfeed/README.md

+> This version of SkyFeed is deprecated, from 2020 and was using the Sia Skynet network.
+A new version of SkyFeed powered by ATProto/Bluesky can be found here: https://github.com/skyfeed-dev

 # SkyFeed

 SkyFeed is a decentralized SkyDB-based alternative to Twitter, YouTube and Instagram with a native Android, web and (soon) iOS app.